BayernLB to use state help on loss-making portfolio

+* Says the co proposed to pay a cash dividend of 0.21 yuan for every 10 shares as the dividend payment plan for FY 2016

-MUNICH German public sector landesbank lender BayernLB BAYLB.UL will make use of Bavarian state guarantees this year to cap the financial damage from a 7 billion euro ($10 billion) loss-making portfolio of asset backed securities, it said on Wednesday.
+MUNICH, March 26 German public sector landesbank lender BayernLB will make use of Bavarian state guarantees this year to cap the financial damage from a 7 billion euro ($10 billion) loss-making portfolio of asset backed securities, it said on Wednesday.

 Germany's second-biggest landesbank has been working to cut the size of the package of complex securities, whose value is linked to developments in the U.S. housing market, reducing it by two thirds since 2009.